pluralsight/hydra/README.md

 |---------------------------|---------------|------------------------------
 | /v2/topics/[NAME]/records | POST          | Creates a new record in the specified topic.

-# Taking your Hydra for a Walk
+# How to Train Your Hydra

 *"If you want to make a Kafka topic from scratch, you must first invent the universe."* -Carl Sagan